 The dimension of this electro-magnet is responsible to create the strength the magnetic field and hence the energy stored in this electromagnet.

 Suppose battery voltage is V volts, value of inductor is L Henry, and current I will flow at steady state.
+Now, we will discuss energy stored in magnetic field formula and due to permanent magnet.
+Let’s see below.

 Energy Stored in Magnetic Field Formula